sourcecred/docs/docs/best-resources-for-new-contributors.md

 ---
 title: Best Resources for New Contributors
-description: The tools, guides, and resources that are most relevant to people looking to start actively contributing to SourceCred.
+description: The tools, guides and resources that are most relevant to people looking to start actively contributing to SourceCred.
 ---

-These are the docs it's good to be familiar with before you start getting your hands dirty with contributions to SourceCred.
+# Want to be part of the SoureCred team?

+First, try getting familiar with these helpful docs:

 * What is SourceCred?
 * How Cred Works